andrew-garfield101/writ/README.md

 ## Roadmap

-### Shipped

-- **Round-trip workflow.** `writ install` → agents work → `writ finish` → git commit with full provenance
-- **Convergence engine v2.** Six-phase pipeline with language-aware analyzers for Python, Rust, Go, TypeScript, and JavaScript.
-Compose-not-choose philosophy.
-Hardened post-merge verification.
-Optimized N-agent merge ordering.
-Full audit trail with per-resolution confidence scoring
-- **Cryptographic seal integrity.** BLAKE3 hash chains + Ed25519 signatures.
-Dedicated convergence engine keypair. `writ verify --chain` and `writ verify --seal`
-- **Agent identity and trust.** Registration with trust levels, roles, and scope constraints.
-Suspension and revocation without losing history
-- **Content traceability.** No-silent-addition rule — novel content from bugs or hallucinations detected and rejected
-- **Security event monitoring.** Append-only audit log with severity filtering
-- **Integration risk and file contention.** Automatic risk scoring.
-Hot file detection sorted by agent count
-- **Spec-scoped context.** Working state, seals, and contention filtered to spec-relevant files
-- **Diverged branch detection.** Per-branch convergence recommendations
-- **Garbage collection.** Spec lifecycle management, storage tracking, deployment profiles, safe cleanup with audit trails.
-Seals are never deleted
-- **Git bridge.** Import/export with metadata trailers preserving full provenance
-- **Agent framework hooks.** Auto-detection and configuration for Claude Code and Codex
-- **Agent SDK.** `Agent`, `Phase`, `Pipeline` abstractions with auto-summary on completion
-- **Remote sync.** `writ push` / `writ pull` for distributed workflows
-- **CI/CD.** GitHub Actions for automated testing and PyPI publishing

-### Ahead
+- **LLM-assisted convergence.** Direct LLM API integration for conflict resolution — when deterministic patterns can't resolve a conflict, writ queries an LLM to compose a resolution from the existing code.
+Composition only — the LLM can select, reorder, and combine from the inputs, never generate novel code.
+Feature-flagged with full audit trail
+- **Spec-aware resolution.** Convergence Phase 4 uses writ's first-class spec metadata — file scope, acceptance criteria, semantic intent — to resolve ambiguous conflicts that no other VCS has the context to handle
+- **MCP server.** Model Context Protocol integration for IDE-native writ access
 - **Homebrew distribution.** `brew install writ` via tap
-- **MCP server.** Model Context Protocol integration for IDE-native writ access
-- **Storage compression.** zstd compression on stored objects for reduced disk usage
+- **Storage compression.** zstd compression on stored objects for reduced disk usage on constrained devices

+See [CHANGELOG.md](CHANGELOG.md) for shipped features and version history.

 ## Contributing